llnl/benchpark/docs/developer-guide.rst

 Updating Documentation
 ----------------------

-To update and build the documentation, we need to install the Sphinx package.
+To build the documentation, requirements can be easily installed from ``.github/workflows/requirements/docs.txt``, using:

 .. code-block:: bash

-   pip install sphinx
+   pip install -r .github/workflows/requirements/docs.txt

 After updating the documentation, render the pages with the following: